Nitika13/Nitika13/README.md

    /    づ♡       let's code something kawaii together! ✧
 ```

-### ✧･ﾟ: *✧･ﾟ:* "making the digital world more kawaii, one commit at a time" *:･ﾟ✧*:･ﾟ✧
+### "making the digital world more kawaii, one commit at a time"

 ![Profile Views](https://komarev.com/ghpvc/?username=Nitika13&label=visitors&color=F8BBD0&style=flat)

-`⋆｡‧˚ʚ if my repos make you smile, please give them a star! they need the serotonin ɞ˚‧｡⋆`
+` if my repos make you smile, please give them a star! they need the serotonin`

 </div>